 Let’s not lose sight of the eternal ministry that happens within our home!
-In fact, let’s seize the opportunities to advance God’s Kingdom in and through our kids—training them up in the way they should go (Proverbs 22:6) and parenting them through situations at a young age!
+In fact, let’s seize the opportunities to advance God’s Kingdom in and through our kids—training them up in the way they should go (Proverbs 22:6), discipling them as the next generation, and parenting them through situations at a young age!
 Our “kid and Kingdom” investment will be multiplied many times over as our children learn to love Jesus and impact the world—one conversation, relationship, position, and endeavor at a time!

 One of the greatest lessons I’ve learned as a parent and Kingdom Laborer (and also one of the hardest!) took place after a two-year vocational ministry sabbatical when my children were teenagers.
 It was the lesson of saying “no.” As with Martha (Luke 10:42), I had to learn to set aside some very good (and even needed and important) ministry endeavors for “better portions” of time, energy, and investment with our children and family.
 “Ministry” wasn’t just the mountain-moving and visible things out there; ministry was much closer to home than I once realized.
 In fact, it was at home!
 And the seeds planted in my children, though not always immediate and visible, continue to yield long-lasting and priceless eternal fruit in their life and in God’s Kingdom.

 5 Ways to Invest in Your Children to Build Up the Kingdom of God